 Anyone who regularly runs or cycles long distances knows that the fuel used to support those activities can be just as important as the training itself.
-The collective research supports the idea that both caffeine and nitrate supplementation together may be the extra boost needed by endurance athletes.
+Many athletes are looking to support the correct fuel and training regimens even further with dietary supplementation to enhance their performance.

 Ever try working out in scorching temperatures?
 For athletes, runners, or anyone who enjoys outdoor exercise, five minutes in the open air may feel exhausting with the sun’s heat draining the energy out of their bodies.

 Nitrates and beet juice supplements have taken the sports nutrition world by storm – and for good reason.
-Listen as Director of Science Communications David Despain dives into some of the latest studies involving nitrates and explains how they work in the body to enhance performance and decision making.
+Listen as Director of Science Communications David Despain, M.S., dives into some of the latest studies involving nitrates and explains how they work in the body to enhance performance and decision making.